pingleware/exempt-equity-token-offering/README.md

 # Private Placement Offering
-A traditional private placement offering involves filing a FORM D on the SEC.GOV EDGAR filing system, create a private placement memorandum and then search for qualified and accreditted investors.
-Prior to crytocurrency and blockchain, liquidity in the private equity markets were limited until the company initiated an IPO.
+A traditional private placement offering involves filing a FORM D on the SEC.GOV EDGAR filing system, creating a private placement memorandum and then searching for qualified and accredited investors.
+Prior to cryptocurrency and blockchain, liquidity in the private equity markets was limited until the company initiated an IPO.
 Under rule 144, creates liquidity in a private equity offering after twelve months from each sale of restricted securities.
-Using an cryptocurrency for the private equity offering on the Ethereum network can create compliance liquidity before an IPO as well as generate a market value.
+Using cryptocurrency for the private equity offering on the Ethereum network can create compliance liquidity before an IPO as well as generate a market value.

 (THE FOLLOWING STATEMENTS ARE CLASSIFIED AS OPINIONS, SUBJECT TO VERIFICATION, etc. AND NOT LEGAL NOR INVESTMENT ADVICE!)

 The introduction to equity trading tokens on the etheruem network make the search for accredited investors easier because liquidity is possible after the first twelve months of the offering under Rule 144.
-Market rate of the equity is established when the accredited investors have resold their holdings after twelve months have lapsed.
-Establishing a market rate in a private equity offering, can prevent exhorbitant valuations when a full IPO/DPO via a S-1 becomes effective.
+The market rate of the equity is established when the accredited investors have resold their holdings after twelve months have lapsed.
+Establishing a market rate in a private equity offering can prevent exorbitant valuations when a full IPO/DPO via a S-1 becomes effective.

 Issuing preferred stock only during the private equity offering adds protection for the investors by placing them in a protected class similar to creditors, so in the event of court-ordered liquidation, the company assets can be sold to recover preferred equity investors funds.

 A private equity offering should limit the maximum preferred shares to 10% of the total authorized shares specified in the company's charter, otherwise additional reporting requirements will be needed when new investors are vested.
 For example, a company with 1,000,000 authorized shares listed in it's charter, should limit private equity preferred outstanding shares to 100,000.
 The remaining 900,000 authorized shares can used for other offerings at a later date.

-## General Soliciation - Rule 506(c)
+## General Solicitation - Rule 506(c)
 From https://www.sec.gov/smallbusiness/exemptofferings/rule506c

 Rule 506(c) permits issuers to broadly solicit and generally advertise an offering, provided that: